Skip to content

 • Over 20 years of experience in Personal Injury.

-If you have been hurt in any type of accident that was caused by someone else’s negligent behaviors, the state of Illinois allows you to recover your financial losses through a personal injury lawsuit.
-Generally, most injured victims will begin the process by filing a claim through the at-fault party’s insurance company.
+If you have been hurt in any type of accident that was caused by someone else’s negligent behaviors, the state of Illinois allows you to recover your financial losses through a personal injury lawsuit, which could encompass situations beyond typical accidents, potentially including medical malpractice cases or even wrongful death claims arising from negligence.

 In car accidents, you would file this claim with the other driver’s auto insurance company.
 If you slipped, tripped, or fell at a supermarket, you’d file your claim with the store’s insurance company.
 Many times, these claims are needlessly denied by the insurance companies or they offer an incredibly low sum of money that is insufficient to cover your medical bills and other financial damages caused by this situation.